Calculate employee turnover (Employee turnover analysis)

 - A lack of appreciation

-- Too high of a workload
+- Too high a workload

 - An unpleasant work atmosphere